 A project steering committee was formed in late-2017 and held its first meeting in late November with key stakeholders including the landowners and representatives from the GCWA, SCDHEC, the City of Columbia and the Richland County Transportation Penny Development Team (PDT).
 GCWA Board member Dr. James Blake Atkins will chair the committee.
 The project steering committee held a first meeting in late November.

 The goal is to reshape the creek banks, replant the stream buffer with native plants, and reduce stormwater and non-point source pollution entering Gills Creek improving the health of the creek and the appeal of the Cross Hill/Rosewood Crossing area.

 You will see construction in the area beginning this spring, but that is a City of Columbia sewer line upgrade has been rescheduled for 2019.
 We have met with the City regarding this project to ensure planning coordination with the stream restoration plans.

 GCWA Request for Qualifications

-The GCWA is issuing a Request for Statement of Qualifications from engineering and consulting firms to provide professional project management, design and construction management services for this project.
+The GCWA issued a Request for Statement of Qualifications from engineering and consulting firms to provide professional project management, design and construction management services for this project.
 One or more qualified firms, or a project team, will be selected to provide planning, design and construction management services through October 2020 or later should the project be extended.